achyudh/achyudh.xyz/_posts/2017-08-01-propr-blog.md

 blog: 1
 ---

-Why did I developer Propr, and how can it help developers improve their pull requests?
+Why did I developed Propr, and how can it help developers improve their pull requests?